aherne/oauth2client/README.md

 $driver = $object->getDriver($requestedPage);
 ```

-Then create a (sub)domain that points to folder in which index.php is located and make sure it is available in world-wide-web.
-All request that point to this (sub)domain must be rerouted to index.php:
+Then make sure domain is available to world-wide-web and all request that point to it are rerouted to index.php:

 ```
 RewriteEngine on